mdawar/memoize-utils/README.md

 ## Cache ID

-By default the first argument of the memoized function is used as the cache ID used to store the result.
+By default the first argument of the memoized function is used as the cache ID to store the result.

 ```js
 const memoized = memoize(expensiveFunction);